-Every September, people living with SCD, their caregivers, advocates, healthcare providers, and others come together to bring awareness to the disease and dispel the myths and stigmas surrounding it.
+Every September, people living with sickle cell disease, their caregivers, advocates, healthcare providers, and others come together to bring awareness to the disease and dispel the myths and stigmas surrounding it.
 The month also brings attention to the ongoing need for research, better care practices, new treatments, and an eventual cure.
-Read the President’s Proclamation.

 - 1 out of every 365 Black or African American babies are born with sickle cell disease.

-- About 1 in 13 Black or African American babies born with sickle cell trait
+- About 1 in 13 Black or African American babies are born with sickle cell trait.

 Find tips for managing and living with sickle cell disease, as well as information about treatments that you can discuss with your doctors.